pwalser75/javascript-editor/README.md

 **Features:**
 - Uses  **[Codemirror](https://codemirror.net/)** for syntax highlighting and autocompletion.
-- Script can be locally saved (local storage) and will be available again on reload.
+- Scripts can be locally saved (local storage) and will be available again on reload.